ahmedmadehgomaa/ahmedmadehgomaa/README.md

 ## About Me

-- 🎓 I am a student at Zagazig University
+- 🎓 I graduated from Zagazig University
-- 💼 Currently working as a Machine Learning Engineer as a freelancer
+- 💼 Currently working as a Machine Learning Engineer as a freelancer && instructor
 - 🌍 I'm based in Al Mansoura - Egypt.

 ## My Expertise